Salvation Mountain - Visit with Leonard Knight

 "I want to make a museum here -- I want to circle the whole mountain with a museum.
 The hot air balloon would go over the top in bales of hay."
 Leonard is a little vague on the museum's contents -- in addition to his own artwork and story, it might exhibit the work of other outsider artists.

-The spry 72-year old is facing the inevitable question all Dreamers ponder -- "Who will remember me after I am gone?"
+The spry 72-year old (in 2004) is facing the inevitable question all Dreamers ponder -- "Who will remember me after I am gone?"
 He's been at it for 18 years, and has much more to build at Salvation Mountain.
 But we sense some urgency -- that time may be running out.
 He does his work in the early morning, and then spends much of the rest of the day entertaining people who stop by.
 March was his busiest tour month ever, with hundreds of Snow Birds dropping in.
 Can he find the time to "finish" it -- and will it survive his eventual passing?

 He asks visitors to help in a letter-writing campaign to preserve the Mountain.
 "A lawyer told me the only way to preserve this thing in a hundred years is to have Congress protect it nationally.
 I'm on squatted land where I shouldn't be, anybody with money can take it down, anything can happen.
 How can I possibly protect it so your great grandkids can see it 80 years from now?"
 He shows us a plaque from the Folk Art Society of America, proclaiming Salvation Mountain is "worthy of preservation."